-New coronavirus cluster linked to Nile River cruise ship popular with tourists
+New coronavirus cluster, including 3 from Md., linked to Nile River cruise ship popular with tourists

+It is unclear whether the outbreak on the ship is linked to other infections reported in the United States and elsewhere involving recent travelers to Egypt.

-Six people in the Houston area reportedly developed covid-19, caused by the virus, after they returned to the United States on Feb.
-20 following a Nile cruise in Egypt. coronavirus-cases-coming-from-Egypt" target="_self" type="[object Object]">French authorities have said several people had tested positive after visiting Egypt, and at least three cases have been confirmed in Canada among recent travelers to Egypt, according to Canadian authorities.
+Eight people in the Houston area reportedly developed covid-19, caused by the virus, after they returned to the United States on Feb.
+20 following a Nile cruise in Egypt.
+French authorities have said several people tested positive after visiting Egypt, and at least three cases have been confirmed in Canada among recent travelers to Egypt, according to Canadian authorities.

 The Egyptian cruise ship workers were tested for the virus at the end of its 14-day incubation period, said Egyptian health authorities, which suggests the infections occurred during a cruise between the cities of Aswan and Luxor sometime in the third week of February.

-Authorities have not disclosed the number and nationality of passengers on that cruise.
+Authorities have not disclosed the number and nationalities of passengers on that cruise.

-Three Montgomery County, Md., residents were diagnosed with the virus Thursday, two weeks after they returned from an overseas trip.
-County Executive Marc Elrich (D) said he was told by an aide to the governor that the three residents were on a cruise, and health officials said the CDC became aware this week that a person on their trip had potentially exposed others to the virus.
-But officials would not say where the trip was, citing the privacy of the three residents, all of whom are recovering from moderate flu-like symptoms.

-Egyptian authorities were prompted to investigate a possible outbreak involving the Nile cruise after a Taiwanese American woman who had been on board tested positive for the virus Feb.
-28 after she returned to Taiwan, the joint statement said.
-Health officials said they believe she had spread the virus to others aboard the vessel.
+Egyptian authorities were prompted to investigate a possible outbreak involving the Nile cruise after a Taiwanese American woman who had been aboard tested positive for the virus Feb.
+28, after she returned to Taiwan, the joint statement said.
+Health officials said they suspect she had spread the virus to others on the cruise, including two unidentified Americans.

 After Egyptian authorities were alerted to the woman’s infection, 12 workers on her ship were quarantined, and they tested positive on the last day of their isolation, officials said.
-Other people who had come into contact with the vessel and the workers have also been quarantined, the officials added.
+Other people who had come into contact with the vessel and the workers have also been quarantined, the officials added, as the number of confirmed coronavirus cases in Egypt reached 15.

-A WHO epidemiologist said Friday that while the tests showed the virus was present in the workers’ bodies, none of them evinced any symptoms, suggesting they had not readily passed the virus to many others.
+A WHO epidemiologist said Friday that while the tests showed the virus was present in the workers’ bodies, none of them evinced symptoms, suggesting they had not readily passed the virus to many others.

 “We know that is possible, but we do not believe that is a major driver of transmission,” Maria Van Kerkhove told reporters in Geneva.
-“If we look at the actual epidemics and how these epidemics are unfolding, if they were a major driver of transmission it would have caused much larger numbers of cases.”
+“If we look at the actual epidemics and how these epidemics are unfolding, if they were a major driver of transmission, it would have caused much larger numbers of cases.”

 The 12 workers have been transferred to an isolation facility in a hospital for treatment.
 The cruise ship was named River A and was towed to an area 12 miles away from Luxor, according to the state-owned newspaper Al-Ahram, which cited security sources.